brandonkal/inkjet/README.md

 To get started, follow the guide below or check out the more [advanced features](#features "Features") `inkjet` has such as **positional args**, **named flags**, **subcommands**, other **scripting runtimes** and more!

-# Installation
+# INSTALLATION

 ### Using Homebrew

-Homebrew is the preferred method to install `inkjet` and keep it updated on macOS and Linux.
+Homebrew is the preferred method to install `inkjet` and keep it updated on macOS.

 ```
 brew install brandonkal/tap/inkjet
 ```

+### Debian Repository

+[My Debian repository](https://git.kalinow.ski/kiterun/-/packages/debian/inkjet) is the preferred way to install `inkjet` on Linux.
+It includes shell completions and the man page.
+See how to configure the debian package here and then run `sudo apt install inkjet`

 ### Pre-compiled binaries for Linux, macOS, and Windows

-Head to the [Releases page][releases] and look for the latest published version.
+Head to the Releases and look for the latest published version.
 Under **Assets** you'll see zips available for download for Linux, macOS, and Windows.
 Once downloaded, you can extract them and then move the `inkjet` binary to somewhere accessible in your `$PATH` like `mv inkjet /usr/local/bin`.

 ### From source